coq/coq/CONTRIBUTING.md

 If you broke the test-suite, you should get many failed jobs, because the test-suite is run multiple times in various settings.
-You should get the same failure locally by running `make test-suite` or `make -f Makefile.dune test-suite`.
+You should get the same failure locally by running `make test-suite`.
 It's helpful to run this locally and ensure the test-suite is not broken before submitting a PR as this will spare a lot of runtime on distant machines.

 To learn more about the test-suite, you should refer to its [README][test-suite-README].